 She moved to Whidbey Island in 2003 and has been a member of Slow Food Whidbey Island since 2013.
 She has been retired since she moved here and spends her spare time gardening and baking.
 She worked in the contributions department at Boeing in Renton prior to moving to the island and brings her experience in organizational and data skills to the board.
 She also served as membership chair on the South Whidbey Yacht Club for a year.

-Debra Richardson, Member at Large
+Lynn Wenzel, Member at Large

 Mary Ann is a native Whidbey Islander, and a lover of everything Whidbey Island and Slow Food.
 As a retired educator from Everett Public Schools, she has a huge appreciation and passion for linking everything local to farm fresh food along with educational activities that bring the whole world of agriculture to life and help instill lifestyle choices that nurture bodies, communities, and the planet.

 As a retired educator, it is her mission to provide opportunities to all to learn about Slow Food, local farmers and all of the sustainable resources Whidbey Island and Slow Food has to offer.

 Co-Chair of Events Committee